George William (Bud) Reeves

 Cathy, my fourth love and I separated in March of 1995 after 21 years of marriage and, as I mentioned before, divorced 14 years later .
 It was finalized in March 2009.
 She retired from her last position at a private college in Atherton California.
 She is currently living at her Pasadena home and working at Caltech as the Executive Director for the Caltech Associates.

 I have been visiting Ohio during the summer months for the past several years.
-I get to see most everyone and visit my 97 year old aunt Jean and my 93 year old sister Ruth, their families and several cousins, neices and nephews.
-I hope to make this an annual event as long as I can.
+I get to see most of my family and friends including my sister Ruth and her family and several cousins, neices and nephews.

 In the past few years I've had a couple of health problems.
 In June 2009 my gall bladder was removed and in October 2010, after a heart attack I had a couple of stents put in my right coronary artery.
 The heart medication started a duodenal ulcer bleeding and currently I'm on medication for that too.
 Tough to get old!
-I have been a Vegan for the past three years and I feel much better.
+I have been a Vegan then Vegetarian in the years since my heart attack and I feel much better.
 I'm down to my high school weight and size.

-I've been living in Phoenix since September 2008.
-My place is only a few miles from my son Mike and his family and I see them frequently.
+I lived in Phoenix since from September 2008 until November 2015.
+I was only a few miles from my son Mike and his family and I got to see them often.
+On January 4th 2016 after putting everything I had into a storage facility in Phoenix, I moved to Springfield Ohio to be with my sister Ruth who is being treated for stage two bladder cancer.
 I keep in contact with the rest of my wonderful family and friends with occasional visits, and by phone, email, texting and on the Internet social networks.

 To view all photos from this page, click here.